Landmark bladder cancer study launched

 The radical new study will investigate how different lifestyle factors, such as how much patients exercise, impact health professionals’ ability to treat bladder cancer.
 It is one of the first in the UK to use the Trials within Cohorts (TwiCs) design for cancer research – allowing scientists conducting lifestyle research to replicate the placebo control effect used in drug trials.

-The Roberts Study is named after Graham Roberts who died of bladder cancer in July 2016 at the age of 58, following 20 months of treatment led by Dr Simon Chowdhury from Guy’s Hospital.
+The Roberts Study is named after Graham Roberts who died of bladder cancer in July 2016 at the age of 58, following 20 months of treatment from Guy’s Hospital.

-Graham and his wife, Dianne Roberts, donated £1.79 million over five years, to the Translational Oncology and Urology Research (TOUR) team at King’s College London and Guy’s and St Thomas’ NHS Foundation Trust.
+Graham and his wife, Diane Roberts, donated £1.79 million over five years, to the Translational Oncology and Urology Research (TOUR) team at King’s College London and Guy’s and St Thomas’ NHS Foundation Trust.

 Dianne, 59, from Belgravia in London said: ‘Funding bladder cancer research is the only way to ensure other people don’t have to go through what Graham and I did.
 It is about making a difference to other people’s lives.